Written by Sam Corporations February 13, 2023

 The redness of the river is due to a high content of iron oxide that washes off the surrounding mountains during the rainy season.
 With both Rainbow Mountains nearby, as well as the Red Valley, the rain-induced soil erosion charges the river with different quantities of mineral-rich sedimentary rock.
 The intensity of the red depends on recent rainfall volumes.
 Sometimes the river is blood red, and other times it is pink.
 This makes timing the visit crucial.

 The Red River is about 30 miles away from the city of Cusco and makes a great day trip.
 However, if looking for more adventure, the Red River also articulates well with other popular destinations nearby like Rainbow Mountain or the Red Valley.
-Cusco Journeys offers sustainable travel options with professionals who are committed to responsible and ethical ecotourism.

 This is the most well-known and most visited of the two rainbow mountains.
 It can be reached by hiking for as little as one and a half hours.
 This kaleidoscopic spectacle is at over 17,000 feet in altitude.